Sports in Evansville, Indiana: The Women's Hospital Classic

 The Women's Hospital Classic is a tournament for professional female tennis players hosted in Evansville since 1999.
 The event is classified as an ITF W100 event and is played annually with $100,000 in prize money awarded to the singles and doubles players.
 Several top WTA players have played in the tournament in the past, such as Ashlyn Krueger, who won in 2022, Madison Keys, a 2010 semifinalist, and McCartney Kessler, a 2023 semifinalist.

 High school state championships

-Evansville has a proud high school sport heritage, including 88 team championships.
-Evansville has nine active city high schools that participate in the Indiana High School Athletic Association.
-The 88 team titles won by Evansville city high schools includes 26 soccer titles, 17 football titles, 13 wrestling titles, 9 basketball titles, 6 tennis titles, 9 golf titles, 5 baseball titles, 2 softball titles, and 1 bowling title.
-Defunct IHSAA high schools from Evansville that are no longer active include Evansville Rex Mundi and Evansville Lincoln.
+Evansville high schools have won 88 team championships.
+Nine high schools in the city participate in the Indiana High School Athletic Association (IHSAA).
+These championships consist of 26 soccer titles, 17 football titles, 13 wrestling titles, 9 basketball titles, 6 tennis titles, 9 golf titles, 5 baseball titles, 2 softball titles, and 1 bowling title.
+Former Evansville IHSAA members include Evansville Rex Mundi and Evansville Lincoln.